mmcdaris/airbrake-docs/jekyll/_docs/airbrake-faq/how-do-i-use-search-and-filtering.md

 Advanced filtering is available for on [all paid plans](https://airbrake.io/pricing).

 - **Action**: The controller method the error occurred in
-- **After**: Shows all groups with last occurrence after a specific date
+- **After**: Shows all occurrences that occurred after a specific date
-- **Before**: Shows all groups with last occurrence before a specific date
+- **Before**: Shows all occurrences that occurred before a specific date
 - **Browser engine**: The engine the browser is built on
 - **Browser platform**: OS the browser is running on
 - **Browser version**: Version of the browser